Who is the Retailer when You Sell on Amazon.com?

 How to Move Forward as a Retailer

 In the end, if you are not in compliance with sales tax in the states you have FBA stock or passed the economic nexus levels (that part is clear), it is a financial decision as to how long you can go without collecting and remitting.
 Another holiday season is ahead of us and I would recommend you get registered in the high-volume states where you have nexus to stop losing 10% of your future sales to pay past sales tax, penalties, and interest.
+Now that Amazon is collecting in 34 states, there are only 8 FBA states where Amazon is not collecting.

 Need support?
 Reach out to us at [email protected] and we will let you know how we may help you move forward.